sanjanalawande/Casana-Coding-Assessment/README.md

 Modules used - sys, colorama

-Program to print Fibonacci Sequence up to 144 using recursion
+Program to print Fibonacci Sequence up to the number 144 using recursion